MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-areas.md

 This business process area involves establishing processes and procedures to manage projects in a structured and consistent manner.
 It includes tasks such as the following list:

 - Developing a project charter
-- Defining project organization structure, roles and responsibilities
+- Defining project organization structure, and roles and responsibilities
-- Establishing processes for making decisions, monitoring and controlling the delivery of project work
+- Establishing processes for making decisions, and monitoring and controlling the delivery of project work
 - Communicating with stakeholders
 - Managing change requests
 - Managing project knowledge